SymfonyCasts/deep-symfony-dive/sfcasts/http-kernel/error-renderer.md

 fancy way of getting the request and calling `$request->getPreferredFormat()`.
 And... hey!
 We know that method!
 I'll hit Shift + Shift and open `Response.php` from `HttpFoundation`.
 Search for `prepare()`.
-This method is called by a listener to the `kernel.response` method.
+This method is called by a listener to the `kernel.response` event.
 It normalizes a few things... *including* setting the `Content-Type` header if it hasn't *already* been set.
 To help with that, it calls `$request->getPreferredFormat()` to try to figure out if the user wants HTML, JSON or something else.
 One of the ways it figures this out is by looking